Yangyangii/Yangyangii.github.io/about.md

 Research on Deep Generative Model & Neural Speech Synthesis

-Interest on GameAI & Reinforcement Learning
+Interest on AI Game contents

-Studying Machine Learning Fundamentals

-You can see my public codes at [Github][mygithub]

 The following summary is my PERSONAL introduction.
 (NOT official CV)